kaiserwastaken/apriltag-identification/README.md

 #### Warning

-If you encounter an error about Cmake not being installed while installing the apriltags official library for windows, try the following commands (this is a problem exclusive to windows and has nothing to do with me):
+If you encounter an error about Cmake not being installed while installing the apriltags official library for windows, try the following commands (this is a problem exclusive to windows and has nothing to do with my repository):

     git clone https://github.com/zwn/apriltag.git
     cd apriltag